dkyancey/tableau-wdc-nwisweb/README.md

 <<<<<<< HEAD
 # NWISWeb Tableau Data Connector

-This web service is designed to be used with the Web Data Connector feature of Tableau Desktop.
-It allows for quickly gathering data from NWISWeb Instantaneous-values services, in a simple and user-friendly format. and supplying the resulting data to Tableau.
+This web service will do nothing unless it's used with the Web Data Connector of Tableau Desktop.
+It allows for quickly gathering data from NWISWeb Instantaneous-values services, from a simple and user-friendly interface, and supplying the data to Tableau.
 This project is in beta version.
 =======
 # Tableau Web Data Connectors